Currently Browsing

 4 Ways Libraries Benefit Kids

 In April, we celebrate National Library Week.
 It’s a week to stop and consider how important libraries are to our schools and communities.
-In this digital age, it may be hard to understand why libraries are still important.
-Kids don’t need to head to the library to find books for research – they can just look up the information online.
+In this digital age, it may be hard to understand the ways libraries benefit kids, especially with a mentality of not needing to head to the library to find books for research – they can just look up the information online!
 Because of these changes, many schools and districts have begun to cut funding for school libraries.
 Many do not even employ a full-time librarian.
 Even though the use of libraries is changing, they still offer a lot of benefits to kids.

 1. They Provide Equal Access to Resources